 Health Research Ethics Board

 Minimal risk studies submitted to the HREB are sent for review as they are received.
-All electronic submissions are deemed received when they have been acknowledged by the Research Ethics office as fully complete and ready for review.
+All electronic submissions are deemed received when they have been acknowledged by the Research Ethics and Compliance office as fully complete and ready for review.
 No meeting dates or deadlines apply.

 HREB studies that require full board review are reviewed at the next scheduled HREB meeting or by special arrangement of an ad hoc meeting outside of the regular schedule.
 Researchers will be contacted if this is necessary.

 Collaborative or Multi-Institutional Studies

 Studies that will be implemented across multiple sites in BC are eligible for harmonized ethics review.
 More information regarding the harmonized review process can be found at http://www.bcethics.ca/.

 If you think your study could be harmonized, please start the process by completing this form: Harmonized Ethics Coversheet (.doc) and submit by email to email@example.com.
 We will contact you to let you know how best to proceed.